Business, commercial and industrial subdivisions

 If you wish to recommence the project at a later date, a new connection application will be required along with the relevant fees for resubmission or application.

-Site construction works may only commence once an Energex accredited service provider has been appointed by your consultant and advised to us, and we've issued an Approval to Construct has been issued by us.
+Site construction works may only commence once a Subdivision Construction Accredited Service Provider has been appointed by your consultant and advised to us, and we've issued an Approval to Construct.

-After construction, your service provider will notify us to energise the development.
+After construction, your consultant will notify us to energise the development.
 The timeframes for energisation are 20 working days for high voltage and 10 working days for low voltage.

 7. Audit & acceptance

-Following energisation, your service provider will submit a Certificate of Completion package to us.
+Following energisation, your consultant will submit a Certificate of Completion package to us.
 We'll then conduct a final audit.
 Any defects found during this final audit must be rectified before a Certificate of Acceptance can be issued by us.
 Once this has been issued and all easements are registered, we can release any bonds we may be holding.